tomas-fryza/vhdl-course/labs/01-gates/README.md

 After completing this lab you will be able to:

-* Use markdown README files
+* Use git and markdown README files
 * Create and clone repositories through GitHub
 * Commit, push, and pull changes to the repository
 * Understand basic structure of VHDL files